gemseo/gemseo/doc_src/source/disciplines/discipline_from_scratch.rst

-A more complicated approach is to define the grammar into JSON input and output files with name :code:`'NewDiscipline_inputs.json'` and :code:`'NewDiscipline_outputs.json'`, put these file in the same directory as the module implementing the :code:`NewDiscipline` and pass an optional argument to the superconstructor:
+A more complicated approach is to define the grammar into JSON input and output files with name :code:`'NewDiscipline_inputs.json'` and :code:`'NewDiscipline_outputs.json'`, put these files in the same directory as the module implementing the :code:`NewDiscipline` and pass an optional argument to the superconstructor:

 .. code::